hafniatimes/hafniatimes.github.io/_drafts/dpp15conference.markdown

 [^trains]: During the first days of the new wave of refugees and migrants, the authorities were reluctant to allow people to travel to Sweden by train, in part because it could be considered people-smuggling.
 They soon changed their mind to allow them to pass through.

 <span class="highlight">{At The Social Democrats'}, party leader Mette Frederiksen has largely been silent and flown under the radar as much as possible.
-It seems as if she's thinking: "Ha, [PM] Løkke's got a problem!
+It seems as if she's thinking: "Hah, [PM] Løkke's got a problem!
 He'll have to sort that out himself."<br />
 {Her call.} If this is modern responsbility to the Social Democrats in the Autumn of 2015, {that's her call}.
 But not a whole lot of proposals for solutions have been seen from that camp!</span>

 It's become so modern in politics to say that you *clearly* want something or other.<br />